Curious Kids: What would happen if all the mosquitoes in the world disappeared?

 If just these malaria-spreading mosquitoes disappeared, the world would be much healthier.

-Food for animals Different kinds of animals, including humans, form what we call ecosystems: we all need each other, in different ways, to survive.
+Food for different kinds of animals, including humans, form what we call ecosystems: we all need each other, in different ways, to survive.
 And even mosquitoes are needed in ecosystems.

 Baby mosquitoes live in water and are the favourite food of the mosquito fish.
 Frogs, dragonflies, ants, spiders, geckos and bats, and some other animals, also eat mosquitoes.